 - Horse riding

 Small families are warmly welcomed, ideally 1-2 kids per booking to keep the ambiance peaceful.
-Marta and Tiago have a young son (Francisco), and they were kindness itself to our 4-year-old daughter.
+Marta has a young son (Francisco), and she was kindness itself to our 4-year-old daughter.
 Staying here as a family was relaxed and easy.
 In the evenings, we ate an early dinner all together, but you could easily put a younger child to bed then leave your window open and dine a deux on the terrace within earshot.
 The gardens are extensive and there's a saltwater pool with a shallow baby section.
+Note that extra beds and sofabeds are only suitable for children up to the age of 12.

 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)